Finding Your Starting Point

 We are taught to chase it.

-To prove it through effort alone.
+Prove it through effort alone.

 At Revel, we practice something different.